Java-Archive/rapidpm-microservice/README.md

 # rapidpm-microservice
-A base implementation for a microservice
+A base implementation for a microservice.

+See rapidpm-microservice-examples for more demos